Bernstein-Sato polynomials for projective hypersurfaces with weighted homogeneous isolated singularities: Appendix: Explicit calculations using computers

 \sk Set $e={\rm GCD}(i,j)$, $a=j/e$, $b=i/e$, and let $m$ be either

 depending on the above three cases.
-One can calculate the right-hand side of (1.9.3) with $T=t^{1/m}$ in the case $h=xy(x^3+y^2)$, for instance, by typing in Macaulay2 \ms \vbox{A = QQ[T]; i=3; j=2; e=gcd(i,j); a=j/e; b=i/e; m=(i*j+i+j)/e \sk (T\ha a - T\ha m)/(1 - T\ha a)*(T\ha b - T\ha m)/(1 - T\ha b)} \msn (If one copies the input from a pdf file of this paper, then {\ha} should be replaced by a character from a keyboard.)
+One can calculate the right-hand side of \eqref{7.3} with $T=t^{1/m}$ in the case $h=xy(x^3+y^2)$, for instance, by typing in Macaulay2 as follows: \ms \vbox{ \sf\verb#A=QQ[T]; i=3; j=2; e=gcd(i,j); a=j//e; b=i//e; m=(i*j+i+j)//e# \sk \verb#((T^a-T^m)/(1-T^a))*((T^b-T^m)/(1-T^b))#} \msn (This can be copied from a pdf file usually.)
 In this case, the output should be

-(In the other two cases, the definition of $m$ should be replaced by i*j/e or (i+1)*j/e.) \sk These calculations can be used to determine $\R_Z$.
-(For this it would be also possible to use RISA/ASIR if the singularities are not very complicated.) \msn {\bf A.2.~Determination of the singularities of $Z$.} It is sometimes difficult to see whether a semi-weighted-homogeneous polynomial $h_z$ is quasi-homogeneous or not, see (1.8).
+In the other two cases, the definition of $m$ should be replaced by { \sf\verb#i*j//e#} or { \sf\verb#(i+1)*j//e#}. \sk These calculations can be used to determine $\R_Z$.
+(For this it would be also possible to use RISA/ASIR if the singularities are not very complicated.) \end{A}

+\begin{A}[\bf Determination of the singularities of {\it Z}\one] It is sometimes difficult to see whether a semi-weighted-homogeneous polynomial $h_z$ is quasi-homogeneous or not, see Remark~\ref{R4.1}.
 In our case this can be verified by seeing whether the total Tjurina number $\tau_Z$ coincides with the total Milnor number $\mu_Z$.
-The latter can be obtained by using the method in (A.1), and the former is given by high coefficients of the polynomial $\,{\rm mu}\,$ in (A.3) or (A.4) below.
-This can be seen explicitly if the separator ``\,;\," at the end of the definition of $\,{\rm mu}\,$ is removed (where Return must be pressed). \sk However, it may be possible that $\tau_Z$ and $\mu_Z$ obtained by the above procedure coincide even though some singularity is {\it not} quasi-homogeneous.
+The latter can be obtained by using the method in A.\ref{A.1}, and the former is given by high coefficients of the polynomial { \sf mu3} in A.\ref{A.3} below.
+This can be seen explicitly if the separator ``\,;\," at the end of the definition of { \sf mu} is removed (where Return must be pressed). \sk However, it may be possible that $\tau_Z$ and $\mu_Z$ obtained by the above procedure coincide even though some singularity is {\it not} quasi-homogeneous.
 This may occur if there is a {\it hidden} singular point of $Z$.
-In the case of Remark~(5.5), for instance, this may be verified by typing in Macaulay2 as follows: \ms \vbox{R = QQ[x,y,z]; f = x\ha 5*y*z+x\ha 4*y\ha 2*z+z\ha 7; \sk S = R/(f); I = (radical ideal singularLocus S); decompose I} \msn The output in this case should be
+It may be verified by typing (or copying) for instance the following in Macaulay2: \ms \vbox{ \sf\verb#R=QQ[x,y,z]; f=x^5*y*z+x^4*y^2*z+z^7;# \sk \verb#S=R/(f); I=(radical ideal singularLocus S); decompose I#} \msn The output in this case should be

-This shows that there is a hidden singular point at $[1:-1:0]$.
-(This may be useful to see whether the assumption ${\rm Sing}\,Z\subset\Sigma'$ in (1.12) is satisfied for explicit examples.) \sk There is another method to see whether all the singular points of $Z$ are quasi-homogeneous by using a computer program like Singular as in \cite{DiSt2}.
+This shows that there is a hidden singular point at $[1:-1:0]$. \sk There is another method to see whether all the singular points of $Z$ are quasi-homogeneous by using a computer program like Singular as in \cite{DiSt2}.
 Setting $h:=f|_{z=1}$ after a {\it general coordinate change} of $\C^3$ such that ${\rm Sing}\,Z\cap\{z=0\}=\emptyset$, we can compare

 using Singular (and also \cite{BrSk}), see \cite{DiSt2}.
 For instance, setting